JeringTech/Javascript.NodeJS/ReadMe.md

 Task<T> InvokeFromStringAsync<T>(string moduleString, string newCacheIdentifier = null, string exportName = null, object[] args = null, CancellationToken cancellationToken = default(CancellationToken));
 ```
 #### Description
-Invokes a function exported by a NodeJS module.
+Invokes a function exported by a NodeJS module in string form.
 #### Parameters
 - `T`
   - Description: The type of object this method will return.
 It can be a JSON-serializable type, `string`, or `Stream`.

 - `moduleString`
   - Type: `string`
-  - Description: The NodeJS module as a `string`.
+  - Description: The module in `string` form.

 - `newCacheIdentifier`
   - Type: `string`
-  - Description: The key for the NodeJS module in the NodeJS module cache.
+  - Description: The cache identifier for the module in the NodeJS module cache.
 If unspecified, the NodeJS module will not be cached.

 - `exportName`
   - Type: `string`